newcrows/cc-robot/DOCS.md

 `minecraft:diamond_axe`, `minecraft:diamond_shovel` and `minecraft:diamond_sword`
 are bundled with `robot`, you don't need to manually register those.

-you DONT NEED to create custom `peripherals`, this is completely optional and regular `peripherals` work as-is.
+you DO NOT need to create custom `peripherals`, this is completely optional and regular `peripherals` work as-is.

 EXAMPLE:
 ```lua